jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 used in phishing attacks.
 HTML files are often used for creating fake web pages that trick users into divulging personal information.
-PDF files can exploit a users trust by embedding malicious links or using social engineering tactics to persuade users to open attachments that execute malware.
+PDF files can exploit a user’s trust by embedding malicious links or using social engineering tactics to persuade users to open attachments that execute malware.
 URLs are commonly used to deceive users into visiting